-Before buying new objects run the 10 R’s through your head.
-If you can’t remember them off hand, write a little note to yourself on your telephone or put them on your fridge.
+Before buying new objects, run the 10 R’s through your head.
+If you can’t remember them offhand, write a little note to yourself on your telephone or put them on your fridge.
 The 10 R’s remind us to reflect on our actions, helping us to walk our talk.

 Respect, Responsibility, Refuse, Reduce, Rethink, Repurpose, Reuse, Repair, Recycle and Restore.

 An Earth Ethic will ensure steady improvement in the quality of life for this and future generations that respects our common heritage – the planet on which we live.
 The challenge lies in a willingness to do things differently than we have in the past.
-So before you buy anything new ask yourself, “am I respecting life?”
+So before you buy anything new, ask yourself, “am I respecting life?”

 Today, here and now, there are certain things that we should automatically refuse.

-Plastic bags – An estimated 500 billion to 1 trillion plastic bags are consumed worldwide each year damaging waterways and harming ocean creatures.
-Refuse single use plastics.
+Plastic bags: An estimated 500 billion to 1 trillion plastic bags are consumed worldwide each year, damaging waterways and harming ocean creatures.
+Refuse single-use plastics.
 Go shopping with cloth bags and promote the green.

-Straws – Over 182.5 billion plastic straws are used per year.
+Straws: Over 182.5 billion plastic straws are used per year.
 Once again hard to dispose of and choking wildlife.
 Refuse straws.

 Disposable coffee cups and lids – In Australia, 1 billion takeaway hot drink cups are thrown away every year.
 Refuse coffee cups and take your own.
 The list can go on!

 Fast fashion is becoming a huge problem.
 Australians buy an average of 27 kilograms of new textiles each year and then discard about 23 kilograms.
 Milburn states that “Most of our textiles are just buried in landfill, so we can continue consuming without guilt.
-In a finite world, we can’t keep pretending this doesn’t matter.
+But, in a finite world, we can’t keep pretending this doesn’t matter.
 We all have to be accountable for our waste.”

 Think about what you buy as this will help the environment and save you money in the long run.
-Look for better information on durability of products, if replacement parts can be obtained, and how much energy you consume.
+Look for better information on the durability of products, if replacement parts can be obtained, and how much energy you consume.